openspending/osep/04-os-data-package/index.md

 An OpenSpending Data Package has a simple structure:

 * Data: the data MUST be stored in CSV files.
-* Descriptor: there must a descriptor for the data and the "package" as a whole (e.g. who created it, high-level description etc).
-This comes in the form of a single `datapackage.json` file.
+* Descriptor: there must a descriptor in the form of a single `datapackage.json` file.
+This file describes both the data and the "package" as a whole (e.g. who created it, high-level description etc).

 OpenSpending Data Package builds on the existing [Data Package][dp] specifications.
-In particular, OpenSpending is a Tabular Data Package which is, in turn, a Data Package.
-Specifically, an OpenSpending Data Package package MUST be a valid [Data Package][dp] and MUST be a valid [Tabular Data Package][tdp].
+In particular, OpenSpending is a [Tabular Data Package][tdp] which is, in turn, a Data Package.
 We will spell out key implications of this as we proceed.

 Here's an overview diagram that not only illustrates the basic setup but also the relation with the Data Package specifications: